Andre Gray: Personal life

-In May 2016, Gray began a relationship with Leigh-Anne Pinnock of the pop group Little Mix.
-On 28 May 2020, Gray proposed to Pinnock on their four-year anniversary.
-They announced Pinnock's pregnancy in May 2021, and she gave birth to twins on 16 August 2021.
+In May 2016, Gray started dating Leigh-Anne Pinnock from the British girl group Little Mix.
+On 28 May 2020, he proposed to her and the couple got married on 3 June 2023 in Jamaica.

+Controversial issues

 On 23 August 2016, Gray was charged with misconduct by the FA after a series of homophobic tweets he posted on Twitter in 2012 came to light.
 Four days later, it was reported that the FA were also investigating another tweet posted by Gray in 2014 which included a derogatory racial term.
 On 23 September, Gray was suspended for four matches and fined £25,000.